Education Professionals

 Active Transportation

 Being active on the way to school helps prepare students for learning by improving cognitive development and brain health, as well as memory and attention in the classroom.
 It can also help build social connections and independence.
-More students walking or wheeling to school means fewer vehicles, less congestion and emissions, and improved safety.
+Local organizations, such as nuSarnia Foundation and the Lakeshore Eco-Network (Lambton Shores) work to promote active transportation in our communities.
+Lesson plans are available on the Curriculum Resources page.

 For support increasing active transportation at your school, please contact the School Health Coordinator at healthyschools@county-lambton.on.ca.